alstn2468/LikeLion_Blog_Project/README.md

 - You can check your username when you are logged in.
 - When you are not logged in, the sign up button and the Login button are activated.
 - It shows three posts per page.
-- You can delete blog post.
+- You can delete your blog post.
+- You can edit your blog post.

 ## To Do